A middle class emerges in Central Asia

 It wasn’t until the teenies decade following the US sub-prime crisis that real incomes started to significantly get better, and Uzbeks remain grateful to Karimov for the real material improvement he brought.

-Under Mirziyoyev nominal annual incomes have continued to accelerate to top USZ400mn a year – double the level they were when he took office – which has been fuelling the “feel-good” factor.
+Under Mirziyoyev nominal annual incomes have continued to accelerate to top UZS400mn a year – double the level they were when he took office – which has been fuelling the “feel-good” factor.

 Real incomes have also risen, as in parallel to freeing the currency the CBU has also launched a successful campaign to anchor inflation and bring rates down, further improving the spending power of the average household.